-Effective implementation of the County COVID-19 Re-engineering and Recovery Strategy will depend on adequate resource mobilization over the 2020/21-2022/23.
-The implementation will thus be supported through resource mobilization from relevant stakeholders in the County, including the National Government, development partners, NGOs and civil society, faith-based organizations, private sector and individuals.
+Implementation of the County Covid-19 Re-engineering and Recovery Strategy will require adequate resource mobilization over the 2020/21 - 2022/23 and effective coordination from relevant stakeholders in the County including the national and county Governments; Development partners; NGOs and Civil Society, faith-based organizations, private sector and individuals.
 The Annex presents proposed action plan for the County.

-6 MONITORING, EVALUATING AND REPORTING
+7 MONITORING, EVALUATING AND REPORTING

-The overall purpose of monitoring, evaluation (M&E) and reporting is to track progress of the County COVID-19 re-engineering and recovery strategies.
-Monitoring will be done periodically to track the implementation of the work plans while evaluations will be undertaken to measure effectiveness, impact and sustainability in meeting the strategic priorities.
-Some of the M&E activities will include documenting actions, resources, outputs and measure the impacts on expected outcomes.
+The overall purpose of monitoring and evaluation (M&E) and reporting is to track progress of the County COVID-19 re-engineering and recovery strategies.
+Monitoring will be done periodically to track implementation of the work plans while evaluation will be undertaken to measure effectiveness, impact and sustainability in meeting the strategic priorities.
+Some of the M&E activities will include documenting actions, resources, outputs and measure the impact on expected outcomes.